Monday, May 29, 2023

 Green Tea

 Sometimes you have to pull out the big guns and let go of the alcohol, which is where tea and infused waters come in.
-Green tea is known for boosting your metabolism and acting like a prebiotic, meaning that it encourages the growth of good bacteria in your gut.
+Green tea is known for boosting your metabolism and acting like a prebiotic, meaning it encourages the growth of good bacteria in your gut.

 Does Green Tea Work When It Comes To Drug Tests?